OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/indexing/screencast/slides.md

 - Single elements are not returned as array
 - Slices include lower bound and exclude upper bound
 - Lower or upper bound can be omitted
-- Last example: boolean indexing
+- Last example: Boolean indexing

 </div>